PripyatAutomations/rustyrig-fw/src/README.txt

 Building
 --------
-	You can past CONFIG=name to pass a configuration, do NOT add the .json suffix, ex: make CONFIG=myradio world
+	You can use CONFIG=name to pass a configuration, do NOT add the .json suffix, ex: make CONFIG=myradio world
 	This will use ./myradio.json and place build artifacts in build/myradio/